gabsbarreto/portfolio1/NHANES project/NHANES-Git.md

 Age. - BMI. - The waist / height ratio (reflects an augmented central obesity). - Dietary habits. - Medication usage.

-I’ll perform a backwards stepwise method, which consists of including all potential confounding variables in the model, removing the least significant one until an ideal model is reached.
+I’ve performed a backwards stepwise method, which consists of including all potential confounding variables in the model, removing the least significant one until an ideal model is reached.